reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 Sometimes this isn't enough.
 Consider a `ChatRoom` component that must connect to the chat server whenever it's visible on the screen.
 Connecting to a server is not a pure calculation (it's a side effect) so it can't happen during rendering.
 However, there is no single particular event like a click that causes `ChatRoom` to be displayed.

 ***Effects* let you specify side effects that are caused by rendering itself, rather than by a particular event.** Sending a message in the chat is an *event* because it is directly caused by the user clicking a specific button.
-However, setting up a server connection is an *effect* because it needs to happen regardless of which interaction caused the component to appear.
+However, setting up a server connection is an *Effect* because it needs to happen regardless of which interaction caused the component to appear.
 Effects run at the end of the [rendering process](/learn/render-and-commit) after the screen updates.
 This is a good time to synchronize the React components with some external system (like network or a third-party library).

 <Note>

-Here and later in this text, "effects" refers to the React-specific definition above, i.e. side effects caused by rendering.
-When we want to refer to the broader programming concept, we'll say "side effects".
+Here and later in this text, capitalized "Effect" refer to the React-specific definition above, i.e. a side effect caused by rendering.
+To refer to the broader programming concept, we'll say "side effect".

 </Note>

-## You might not need an effect {/*you-might-not-need-an-effect*/}
+## You might not need an Effect {/*you-might-not-need-an-effect*/}

-**Don't rush to add effects to your components.** Keep in mind that effects are typically used to "step out" of your React code and synchronize with some *external* system.
+**Don't rush to add Effects to your components.** Keep in mind that Effects are typically used to "step out" of your React code and synchronize with some *external* system.
 This includes browser APIs, third-party widgets, network, and so on.
-If your effect only adjusts some state based on other state, [you might not need an effect.](/learn/you-might-not-need-an-effect)
+If your effect only adjusts some state based on other state, [you might not need an Effect.](/learn/you-might-not-need-an-effect)

-## How to write an effect {/*how-to-write-an-effect*/}
+## How to write an Effect {/*how-to-write-an-effect*/}

-To write an effect, follow these three steps:
+To write an Effect, follow these three steps:

-1. **Declare an effect.** By default, your effect will run after every render.
+1. **Declare an Effect.** By default, your Effect will run after every render.
-2. **Specify the effect dependencies.** Most effects should only re-run *when needed* rather than after every render.
+2. **Specify the Effect dependencies.** Most Effects should only re-run *when needed* rather than after every render.
 For example, a fade-in animation should only trigger when a component appears.
 Connecting and disconnecting to a chat room should only happen when the component appears and disappears, or when the chat room changes.
 You will learn how to control this by specifying *dependencies.*
-3. **Add cleanup if needed.** Some effects need to specify how to stop, undo, or clean up whatever they were doing.
+3. **Add cleanup if needed.** Some Effects need to specify how to stop, undo, or clean up whatever they were doing.
 For example, "connect" needs "disconnect," "subscribe" needs "unsubscribe," and "fetch" needs either "cancel" or "ignore".
 You will learn how to do this by returning a *cleanup function*.

 Let's look at each of these steps in detail.

-### Step 1: Declare an effect {/*step-1-declare-an-effect*/}
+### Step 1: Declare an Effect {/*step-1-declare-an-effect*/}

-To declare an effect in your component, import the [`useEffect` Hook](/api/useeffect) from React:
+To declare an Effect in your component, import the [`useEffect` Hook](/api/useeffect) from React:

 ```js
 import { useEffect } from 'react';
 ```

-Then, call it at the top level of your component and put some code inside your effect:
+Then, call it at the top level of your component and put some code inside your Effect:

 ```js {2-4}
 function MyComponent() {